GP#

 Parameters:

-• x_out (np.ndarray, optional) – Output coordinates in case of multi-task GP use; a numpy array of size (N x L), where N is the number of output points, and L is the dimensionality of the output space.
+• x_out (np.ndarray, optional) – Output coordinates in case of multi-task GP use; a numpy array of size (N), where N is the number evaluation points in the output direction.
+Usually this is np.ndarray([0,1,2,…]).

 Returns: